FuturICT2/susDAO-eflex/README.md

 cd ..
 ```
 ### Start working
-#### Setup and deploy contract
 Each of these commands has to be run ina different shell instance (except for deploy_contract):

 * Start ganache:

         make ganache

-* Deploy the contract
+* Deploy contracts

         make deploy_contract

-* Start the auto bidder: Simulates bidders
+* Start the auto bidder (optional, simulates bidders on market)

         make autobidder

-* Start the auto offerer: Simulates offerers
+* Start the auto offerer (optional, simulates offerers on market)

         make autoofferer